 - Function as a member of the multidisciplinary team, working in a dyad comprised of a public health nurse and public health social worker; participate in case briefing sessions with other team members.

-- Develop and implement case management and care plans for resolution of assessed client/family needs; document social work case management within designated databases according to MHD’s policies and Medicaid requirements; assess community needs for input into MHD programs.
+- Develop and implement case management and care plans for resolution of assessed client/family needs; document social work case management within designated databases according to MHD’s policies and Medicaid requirements.

 - Complete developmental screening and assessment of clients’ physical, social, psychological and environmental health status.